Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../resources/box_example.png)

 In this example, we use margins to add a 10px gap in between each child.
-This can be done more succinctly using the boxes own **spacing** propety.
-By setting `set_spacing!` to `10`, we insert 10 pixels in between any two children.
+This can be done more succinctly using the boxes own **spacing** property.
+By setting `set_spacing!` to `10`, it will automatically insert a 10 pixel gap in between any two children, in addition to the childrens regular margin.

-Lastly, `hbox` and `vbox` are two convenience functinos that take a number of widgets and return a horizontal or vertical box with those widgets already inserted.
-Using this and spacing, we can write the above as two lines:
+`hbox` and `vbox` are two convenience functions that take a number of widgets and return a horizontal or vertical box with those widgets already inserted.
+Using this and spacing instead of margins, we can write the above as two lines:

 ```julia
 box = hbox(Label("LEFT"), Label("CENTER"), Label("RIGHT"))